carlos-ds/personal-web/articles/online-and-offline-browser-events.md

 ---
 layout: layouts/article-layout.njk
-title: "How to detect if a user is online or offline"
+title: "Is the user online or offline?"
-date: 2020-09-09
+date: 2020-10-19
 tags: ["article", "featured"]
-preview: "This one is quite easy actually."
+preview: "Working with the Navigator object and online/offline browser events."
 description: "Learn how to work with the navigator.onLine property and the online/offline browser events."
 containsCodeSnippet: true
 ---